-This means that anyone - including you - can help contribute to the project by adding information about your favorite artists and their related works.
+This means that anyone — including you — can help contribute to the project by adding information about your favorite artists and their works.

-All of our data is available for commercial licensing.
+All our data is available for commercial licensing.
 If you are interested in licensing this data for commercial use, please contact us.

 What can I do with MusicBrainz?

 If you have a digital music collection, MusicBrainz Picard will help you tag your files.

 If you are a developer, our developer resources will help you in making use of our data.

 If you are a commercial user, our live data feed will provide your local database with replication packets to keep it in sync.

 MusicBrainz is operated by the MetaBrainz Foundation, a California based 501(c)(3) tax-exempt non-profit corporation dedicated to keeping MusicBrainz free and open source.

 If you feel that MusicBrainz is a worthwhile effort, please consider donating to help support further growth and development.